crawl/crawl/crawl-ref/source/dat/mons/README.md

 - ✨intelligence✨ (string): Affects a variety of small monster AI quirks.
   (mon-enum.h ➡ mon_intel_type)
 - ✨name✨ (string): The monster's name.
-- resists (associative array of string to int mappings): The monster's elemental and other resistances.
+- resists (`resists` entry): The monster's elemental and other resistances.
   Note that monsters also often gain further resistances from their holiness.
+  For possible values see the description of 'resists entry' below.
 - ✨shape✨ (string): The form of the monster's physical body, or lack thereof.
   (mon-enum.h ➡ mon_body_shape)
 - shout (string): The way in which this species shouts when alerted.